 Steady advances in data collection have allowed the continued evolution of RegTech – the management of regulatory and compliance through technology – to the point where it is now becoming extremely useful for financial services organisations.
 But where is RegTech heading?
-The Manager of our Compliance desk, Jackson Baker, sat down with Dave Ackerman, a Regulatory Subject Matter Expert at Nice Actimize, the largest and broadest provider of financial crime, risk and compliance solutions for regional and global financial institutions, to hear his thoughts on RegTech and the future of compliance recruitment.
+The Manager of our Compliance Recruitment desk, Jackson Baker, sat down with Dave Ackerman, a Regulatory Subject Matter Expert at Nice Actimize, the largest and broadest provider of financial crime, risk and compliance solutions for regional and global financial institutions, to hear his thoughts on RegTech and the future of compliance recruitment.

 JB: Dave, what are your thoughts on striking a balance between tech and human experts in compliance teams?